RoteAugen/hello-world/README.md

 # hello-world

-This is the new message from God.
+This is a new message from God.
 The wind howls as usual
-And No one knows what is going on in this world.
+Wake up, my child, and walk to me, for no one else knows what is going on in this world.